marv2097/siprocket/README.md

 #### SDP

 If SDP is found within a SIP message then it will be parsed too.
 Media Descriptions, Attributes and Connection Data are all available from the SDP payload.
-So if you wanted to get the media port number from an INVITE with SDP and convert it to an integer you could use something like:
+If you wanted to get the media port number from an INVITE with SDP and convert it to an integer, you could use something like:

 ```go
 	port, _ := strconv.Atoi(string(sip.Sdp.MediaDesc.Port))